babelouest/glewlwyd/docs/REGISTER.md

 When the registration process is complete, the user may have different link choices.

-If the user has clicked on the button `Register new user` on the login page, a button `Back to login page` will be avilable.
+If the user has clicked on the button `Register new user` on the login page, a button `Back to login page` will be available.
 If you want to add one or more links on this page to your applications, you must add an entry in the "register-complete" array.
 The entry has the following format:

 ```json
 "register-complete": [